khanx169/hal_tutorial/README.md

     `ssh -L 8888:<remote_machine>:6007 <netid>@hal.ncsa.illinois.edu`

 - Direct your webbrowser to: `https://localhost:8888`.
-It will promt for a pass code, which can be found at `$HOME/.jupyter/.jupyter_pass`
+It will prompt for a pass code, which can be found at `$HOME/.jupyter/.jupyter_pass`

 To learn more about how to use HAL see the slides [here](http://www.ncsa.illinois.edu/assets/pdf/enabling/deep_learning_mri/hal/fall19/mu_start.pdf)